pinojs/pino/docs/bundling.md

 ## Webpack Plugin

 If you are a Webpack user, you can achieve this with [pino-webpack-plugin](https://github.com/pinojs/pino-webpack-plugin) without manual configuration of `__bundlerPathsOverrides`; however, you still need to configure it manually if you are using other bundlers.

+## Esbuild Plugin

+[esbuild-plugin-pino](https://github.com/davipon/esbuild-plugin-pino) is the esbuild plugin to generate extra pino files for bundling.